 - Consult the wider multi-disciplinary team involved in providing your care and treatment.
 This would include your care coordinator and anyone else involved in your care in the community.

-- Consult you, your nearest relative, your IMHA or other representative, family and carers, the local authority and Clinical Commissioning Group responsible for your aftercare, and any other organisation providing key services for you.
-This consultation should take place during a Care Programme Approach assessment and before the responsible clinician decides whether or not to extend the CTO.
+- Consult you, your nearest relative, your IMHA or other representative, family and carers, the local authority and integrated care board (or local health board in Wales) responsible for your aftercare, and any other organisation providing key services for you.
+This consultation should take place during a Care Programme Approach assessment (or Care and Treatment plan review in Wales) and before the responsible clinician decides whether or not to extend the CTO.

 - Consider whether extending the CTO is appropriate in your case – for example, the longer you have been on a CTO without the responsible clinician having to recall you to hospital, the more carefully they have to think about whether the conditions for extending are met or whether you should be fully discharged from your CTO.